JunjieXia14/stClinic/README.md

 * n_top_genes: The number of highly variable genes selected for each slice.
 The default value is 5000, which can be larger than the default for heterogeneous datasets.
 * n_centroids: The number of components of the GMM.
 * lr: The learning rate used by stClinic when extracting batch-corrected features in slices.
 The default value is 0.0005.
 You can adjust it from 0.0005/20 to 0.0005 based on your data.
-* input_dir: defines the directory of input data files.
-* path: defines the directory of output data files.
-The default value is './DLPFC'.

 #### Output